chipsalliance/f4pga/docs/f4pga/modules/index.md

 names to actual paths.
 Most dependencies can have their paths resolved implicitly without the need to provide explicit paths, which is a mechanism that is described in a later section of this document.
-However some dependencies must be provided explicitelly, eg. paths to project's verilog source files.
+However some dependencies must be provided explicitly, eg. paths to project's Verilog source files.
 It should be noted that depending on the flow definition and the dependency in question, the path does not necessarily have to point to an already existing file.
 If the dependency is a product of a module within the flow, the path assigned to it will be used by the module to build that dependency.
-This is also used to in case of _on-demand_ dependencies, which won't be produced unless the user explicitelly provides a path for them.
+This is also used to in case of _on-demand_ dependencies, which won't be produced unless the user explicitly provides a path for them.

 **project's flow configuration** cannot specify `params` for modules and does not